Skip to content

 - Others: Swagger (SpringDoc), Spring Security (if permission control is needed)

-1. Project rules file has a maximum limit of 5000 characters, excess content will be automatically truncated.
+1. Project rules files are limited to 5000 characters maximum; excess content will be automatically truncated.

 2. Multiple project rules files are supported.
-When describing, please use natural language description; parsing of images, links, etc. is not supported.
+Use natural language descriptions; images, links, and other media formats are not supported.

 Method 1: Create in Settings